Affiliate Statement and a Caveat

-Even if you absolutely hate writing and would rather dig a 100 yard ditch 10 feet deep than to write a single page essay, basic writing remains an essential skill.
+Even if you absolutely hate writing and would rather dig a 100-yard ditch 10 feet deep than write a single-page essay, basic writing remains an essential skill.

-Most of our writing anymore is done via a keyboard or other computer means.
-Handwriting is sometimes needed, too, though and everyone should have basic writing skills that allow you to write simple sentences and your signature.
+Most of our writing is done via a keyboard or other computer means.
+Handwriting is sometimes needed, too, though, and everyone should have basic writing skills that allow you to write simple sentences and your signature.

-But writing, whether by hand or computer, should be a clear expression of your intended thought.
+But writing, whether by hand or computer, should clearly express your intended thought.
 Check that spelling, too.
 With free apps like Grammarly.com.
 It only takes a few minutes to ensure you write correctly.
 And the impression it leaves with others lasts a long time!